Knicks romp past Cavaliers 99-79, take 2-1 series lead

 The Cavs had 13 baskets and 12 turnovers at halftime, when the Knicks’ 4-for-19 shooting from behind the arc looked practically hot compared to the Cavs’ 2-for-19 effort.

-The teams combined to miss 20 of 23 3-pointers in a first quarter that ended tied at 17, and Garland (0 for 8) and Julius Randle (0 for 5) couldn’t hit from anywhere.
+The teams combined to miss 20 of 23 3-pointers in a first quarter that ended tied at 17, and Garland (0 for 8) and Randle (0 for 5) couldn’t hit from anywhere.
+The Cavs’ worst previous effort this season was also against the Knicks, 81 points on Dec.
+4.

+“It was nasty, like a lot of games have been with them this season,” LeVert said.

 The Knicks ran off six straight points in the second to open a 38-27 lead when Brunson stole the ball from Mitchell and dunked it, then got the final five of the half on a 3-pointer by Immanuel Quickley and another dunk off a Mitchell turnover, this one by Barrett, to make it 45-32.